911

 • Evaluate the situation;

-• Call 911.
-The dispatcher will ask you what service you need (police - fire department - ambulance) and then will refer your call to the appropriate dispatch center.
+• Pay close attention, as the dispatcher will ask you which service you need (police, fire or paramedics) in order to direct your call to the appropriate dispatch centre;

 • Speak clearly;